 Now comes an opportunity to make some real decisions:

-While it is convenient to get your parcel insured at the same time in the same place when creating your labels, 3rd-party parcel insurance plan providers offer better pricing, and since it’s what they specialize in, the policies are more extensive even though they’re less expensive.
-Moreover, with a company like Cabrella offering automation to shipping carrier software, you can achieve less expensive rates, better coverage, and do so all without any significant changes to your logistics process.
+While it is convenient to get your parcel insured at the same time in the same place when creating your labels, wine shipping insurance like Cabrella providers offer better pricing, and since it’s what they specialize in, the policies are more extensive even though they’re less expensive.
+Moreover, with a company like Cabrella offering automation to shipping carrier software, you can achieve up to 90% less expensive rates, better coverage, and do so all without any significant changes to your logistics process.